 Compulsory GST Registration

-As per schedule III of GST Act, the GST registration is compulsory for the following persons, even if their turnover does not exceeds the exemption limit.
+As per section 22 of the CGST Act, the GST registration is compulsory for the following persons, even if their turnover does not exceeds the exemption limit.

 - Any person making any inter-State taxable supply.

-- casual taxable persons : It means a person who occasionally undretakes transcaiotns in a taxable territory where he has no fixed place of buiness.
+- casual taxable persons : It means a person who occasionally undertakes transactions in a taxable territory where he has no fixed place of business.

 - persons who are required to pay tax under reverse charge